Ransom E. Olds: Oldsmobile

-By 1901 Olds had built 11 prototype vehicles, including at least one of each power mode: steam, electricity and gasoline.
+By 1901, Olds had built 11 prototype vehicles, including at least one of each power mode - steam, electricity, and gasoline.
 In 1934, he received a patent for a diesel engine.
 He was the only American automotive pioneer to produce and sell at least one of each mode of automobile.

 On March 9, 1901, the Olds Motor Works factory burned to the ground.
 Only one model, the little Curved Dash runabout, was saved from the flames.
-Ransom Olds claimed it was the fire that made him select the runabout, from among his many other models, to put into production.
+Ransom Olds claimed the fire made him select the runabout from among his many other models to put into production.
 His biographer questions the veracity of this story.
 He points to an Olds advertising blitz that had already led to more than 300 Curved Dash orders even before the fire took place.
 "Olds did not need the one rescued car from which to reconstruct the plans and patterns for the runabout."

-Later that year, Olds had his company's test driver, Roy Chapin, drive a Curved Dash runabout to the second annual New York Automobile Show.
+Later that year, Olds had his company's test driver, Roy Chapin, drove a Curved Dash runabout to the second annual New York Automobile Show.
 Along the way, Chapin opted to drive up onto the Erie Canal tow path to escape the mire of New York state roads.
-After eight days of driving, he reached the Waldorf Astoria hotel but was turned away at the door.
+After eight days of driving, he reached the Waldorf Astoria hotel, but was turned away at the door.
 His mud-spattered attire was so disreputable that he was sent to the servants' entrance in back.

-During the auto show Olds pushed hard to make sales.
+During the auto show, Olds pushed hard to make sales.
 When one dealer offered to purchase 500, Olds retorted, "I would like to see you make this order for a thousand cars.
 Then the public would drop its jaw and take notice."
-The deal was signed, and though the dealer ended up selling only 750 to the public, it was the original number that everyone remembered.
+The deal was signed, and though the dealer ended up selling only 750 to the public; everyone remembered the original number.